NoSpaceAvailable/TetCTF2024/Hello_from_API_GW.md

 - There is a parameter on the URL.
 I tried to modify it:
   ![image](https://github.com/NoSpaceAvailable/TetCTF2024/assets/143888307/b1d4e2c7-166a-4264-b4d6-e73e1e497257)

 - The message is "Evaluated User Input" so I think they used *eval()* in the backend, so we can gain RCE.
 After a while, I realized that they use Javascript for the backend.
-This is my payload:
+This is the payload:
   ```
   process.env
   ```